 Zoie Lafis serves as Executive Director at the Center for Hellenic Studies in Washington, DC, since 1996.
 She studied Political Science and Economics at Wellesley College in Wellesley, MA, and before her appointment at CHS she worked for the National Museum of Women in the Arts as an administrator.
 See M. Zoie Lafi's bio.

-Gregory Nagy, Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature, Harvard University, and Director of the Center for Hellenic Studies, Washington, D.C., Harvard University
+Gregory Nagy, Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature, Harvard University

 Gregory Nagy is the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature at Harvard University.
-Since 2000, he has also served as Director of the Center for Hellenic Studies in Washington, DC and Nafplio, Greece.
+For 21 years (2000-2021) he served as Director of the Center for Hellenic Studies in Washington, DC.
 See Gregory Nagy's bio.

 Yota Batsaki, Executive Director, Dumbarton Oaks (Washington, D.C.), Harvard University

 Yota Batsaki is the executive director of Dumbarton Oaks, a Harvard University research center, museum, and historic garden located in Washington DC.
 She is also Principal Investigator for the Plant Humanities Initiative at Dumbarton Oaks, funded by the Andrew W. Mellon Foundation.
 See Yota Batsaki's bio.

 Anna Stavrakopoulou, Associate Professor in Theater Studies, Aristotle University of Thessaloniki

 Anna Stavrakopoulou is an associate professor at the School of Drama at Aristotle University of Thessaloniki, currently on leave, serving as the Program Director in Byzantine Studies at Dumbarton Oaks.
 See Anna Stavrakopoulou's bio.